syang357/PRIME/README.md

 # PRIME
-The repository is for the data and code of a manuscript under review in _Nature Neuroscience_.
+The repository contains the data and code for a manuscript currently under review by _Nature Neuroscience_.